Narthur/ohc-handbook/Section 4 - Finances.md

 ## Transcript Requests

 Students requesting a transcript should send a written request (via email to registrar@ohc.org, or mail to Registrar, PO Box 170, Amity, AR 71921).
-First transcript will cost $5.00; all subsequent transcripts are free.
+First transcript is free; all subsequent transcripts will cost $5.00 each.
 Transcripts are not available to students with unpaid accounts.